 The Santa Fe Higher Education Center

 Students can now work toward bachelor's degrees in Santa Fe.
-New Mexico Highlands University, the Institute of American Indian Arts and the University of New Mexico join SFCC in the Santa Fe Higher Education Center to bring students an affordable, convenient way to achieve a bachelor's or master's degree without leaving Santa Fe.
+New Mexico Highlands University, the Institute of American Indian Arts, New Mexico State University and the University of New Mexico join SFCC in the Santa Fe Higher Education Center to bring students an affordable, convenient way to achieve a bachelor's or master's degree without leaving Santa Fe.

-View Architect's Rendering of the future Higher Education Center Building
+View Architect's Rendering of the Higher Education Center Building

 For more information about the Santa Fe Higher Education Center, please call the Higher Education Center administration office at 505-428-1725 or e-mail email@example.com.